zhoorta/daily-old-news/README.md

 Insert your `apiKey` ([get one from nyt](http://developer.nytimes.com/)).

 In order to use a local copy from the NYT data, export the json files from NYT API and save under the configured `localStorageLocation` using as name: `yyyymm.json` (replace `yyyy` with the year and `mm` with the month).
-Enabling the local copy will disable the api requests.To enable configure `localStorage: 1`.
+Enabling the local copy will disable the api requests.
+Configure `localStorage: 1` to enable local copy.

 Follow the [NYT Attributions and Restrictions](https://developer.nytimes.com/attribution).